 - Anti-inflammatory properties can keep gums healthy

 And you can get the benefits of both peppermint and spearmint with Dr. Brite products!
-You can find spearmint in our Whitening Mint Toothpaste, Cleansing Mint Mouthwash, and Natural Teeth Whitening Pens.
+You can find spearmint in our Whitening Mint Toothpaste, Cleansing Mint Mouthwash, and Teeth Whitening Pens.
 Looking for peppermint?
 Check out our Brite & Fresh Oral Spray for fresh breath and our Soothe & Restore Oral Spray to help heal gum pain.